Predeparture Travel Tips

 - Most cell phones work internationally.
 Check with your provider to see what kind of data plan they offer for your destination.
 Some companies offer short-term international plans.

 - Be sure to pack essentials, such as medications, chargers, laptops and cameras, and one change of clothing in your carry-on in case your luggage is delayed.
 Always carry your medications in their original containers, if possible.
 And, carry a list of your medications, including the strength, in a separate location.
 If you lose your medication, you can better communicate with foreign medical personnel about your needs if you have a list readily available.
-Also, valuable jewelry should only be packed in your carry-on
+Also, valuable jewelry should only be packed in your carry-on and is really best if left at home.

 - Other carry-on items to consider are: lip balm to keep your lips hydrated, shawl, scarf or fleece to keep you warm when the airplane cabin cools; headphones; book, Kindle or entertainment (a season of shows on your tablet or laptop); and toothbrush and toothpaste.

 - Inform your credit card company you will be traveling — even domestically.
-Provide them with your travel dates and destinations. this avoids any blocks being placed on your card that can occur if the company deems your purchases suspicious.
+Provide them with your travel dates and destinations.
+This avoids any blocks being placed on your card that can occur if the company deems your purchases suspicious.

 - Pickpockets are prevalent in other countries.
 Don’t put money, credit cards or passports in a wallet in your back pocket, backpack, fanny pack or shoulder bag.
 These are easy targets.
 Instead, use a hidden pocket wallet (that attaches to your belt) or a neck/shoulder security pouch to conceal your money and documentation inside your clothing.